Will Montana Become America's Third State To Ditch Daylight Savings Time?

 I'd be fine with just settling on daylight savings time year round... no more "spring forward, fall back".
 I live in Washington state, so during winter it's going to be dark when I'm going to work and when I'm coming home anyway...

-Heck, what I'd really like is the idea the Car Talk guys threw out there many years ago - "Double Dutch Daylight
+Heck, what I'd really like is the idea the Car Talk guys threw out there many years ago - "Double Dutch Daylight Savings", meaning the clocks would be adjusted by two hours.
+Do that, and do it year round.

 Re: (Score:2)